-Some of you have asked why we are charging a 5% restaurant recovery charge and how the funds are being used.
+Some of you have asked why we are charging a 5% wellness charge and how the funds are being used.

 For us, all roads lead back to hospitality, sustainability, and our long-term commitment to American family farmers.
 To do these things, we need to ensure we stay in business.
 We promise to maintain our transparency as we continue to take care of our team, the farmers that we buy from, and you, our guests.
 We sincerely appreciate your support.

 Our original business model has been upended by the pandemic and its continuing aftershocks.
 We call it a wellness charge, because it is exactly that for our business and our employees.
 The only way for us to survive, and then thrive, is to increase our costs for our guests.
 Without changing and evolving our business model quickly, we’d be done for.
 This evolution and adaptation currently includes our 5% wellness charge, which helps us cover many new and different parts of our operations to ensure we stay in business and continue to employ and support our team members.

 Our restaurants, as well as most full-service restaurants, were crushed by the pandemic and continue to face ripples and shockwaves in the aftermath.
 There have been times since March 2020, in all seven of our restaurant locations, where we’ve struggled to pay our debts and rent (even though several of our landlords have been helpful).
 We are still dealing with cash losses in some of our restaurants and have incurred debts that need to be paid.
 In all our restaurants, we face new and additional costs and supply chain difficulties due to the pandemic’s effects.
 The government’s support through programs such as PPP has ended, and no additional support is in sight.
 Throughout this time, we have paid our employees, supported free online therapy, provided paid sick leave, hosted free vaccine clinics for team members and their families, as well as donated food continuously to those in need, and maintained our commitments to buy family-farmed products.

 Why not just raise the menu prices by 5%?